mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 In [my previous post](/notes/zig-strings-call-c-code/#improving-the-wrapper-with-zig-managed-buffers), I converted a C string to a Zig string with this process:

-1. Create a Zig slice of the C string using `std.mem.span`.
+1. Create a Zig slice of the C string using [`std.mem.span`](https://ziglang.org/documentation/0.11.0/std/#A;std:mem.span).
-1. Use [`allocator.dupeZ`](https://ziglang.org/documentation/master/std/#A;std:mem.Allocator.dupeZ) to copy the contents of the slice into a newly allocated Zig slice.
+1. Use [`allocator.dupeZ`](https://ziglang.org/documentation/0.11.0/std/#A;std:mem.Allocator.dupeZ) to copy the contents of the slice into a newly allocated Zig slice.

 That process would work here, but I'd be doing a useless work in step (1). `std.mem.span` has to iterate the string to find the null terminator.
 In this code, I already know where the null terminator is because `us_base64_encode` stores that information in the `allocatedSize` parameter.

-I can create a length-aware Zig slice of the `cEncoded` slice like this:
+Instead, I create a length-aware Zig slice of the `cEncoded` slice like this:

 ```zig
 // The allocatedSize includes the null terminator, so subtract 1 to get the